invariant-labs/protocol/docs/docs/aleph_zero/sdk.md

 ### Values and Helper functions

 The SDK includes fundamental values and utility functions for application development.
 These encompass parameters such as maximum tick, maximum price, and calculations for price impact.
-This suite of utility functions streamlines computational aspects, enhancing the efficiency of application logic.

 ### Contracts Metadata

 Within the Contracts folder, developers can find deploy-ready contracts and metadata essential for interactions.
-This structure facilitates straightforward integration with the specified contracts, simplifying the development workflow.

 ### Math